 Charged with Drug Paraphernalia in Fort Walton Beach

 One of the most common charges that we see is the charge of Possession of Drug Paraphernalia or Drug Contraband.
-Sometimes it comes as a second count to a primary drug possession offense like Possession of Marijuana or Possession of Cocaine.
+Sometimes it comes as a second count to a primary drug possession offense like Possession of Marijuana.
 The law is so broad now that just about any item that contains drug residue can be considered Drug Paraphernalia.

 What is the potential penalty for Possession of Drug Paraphernalia?